nvim-neorocks/luarocks-tag-release/README.md

 ### `version` (optional)

 The package version to release to LuaRocks (without the rockspec revision).
-By default, this workflow will use the git tag to determine the LuaRocks package version.
+By default, this workflow will use `github.ref_name` (the git tag or branch name) to determine the LuaRocks package version.
 If you do not have a workflow that releases based on tags, you can manually set the version input.